xrb92/DKRL/README.md

 # CITE

-If you use the code, you should cite the following paper:
+If the codes or datasets help you, please cite the following paper:

 Ruobing Xie, Zhiyuan Liu, Jia Jia, Huanbo Luan, Maosong Sun.
 Representation Learning of Knowledge Graphs with Entity Descriptions.
 The 30th AAAI Conference on Artificial Intelligence (AAAI'16).